Rosemary Grissini Recipe

-- 3 tablespoons chopped rosemary
+- 3 tablespoons rosemary leaves

 - Combine in a medium bowl all three kind of flours, dry yeast, sugar, salt, sesame seeds and chopped rosemary.
 Add olive oil and then gradually add warm water and incorporate all ingredients until you get smooth and soft dough.
 Leave the dough to rest in a warm place for about 1 hour until it slightly rise.